dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 ![git overview.jpg](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/f25de38f-88f5-4073-aa8e-24a79625a957/git_overview.jpg)

-:::info 📌 **Note:** In order to use version control when you Develop in the IDE, the project needs to be connected to a repository.
+:::info In order to use version control when you Develop in the IDE, the project needs to be connected to a repository.
 :::

 **Common Git Terminology**